-My husband bought me the fabulous Scheepjes stonewashed/riverwashed colour pack for Christmas three years ago and I've been working my way through it all ever since!
+My husband bought me the fabulous Scheepjes stonewashed/riverwashed colour pack for Christmas three years ago, it is amazing!

 58 x 10g balls of all the colours in these ranges!
 It’s a lovely cotton/acrylic mix yarn, it’s lovely to crochet and knit with and the colours are beautiful!
 As I’ve mentioned before I’m not affiliated with any yarn brand and 99.9% of the yarn I use is bought and paid for by me so I’ll always give you my honest opinion on yarn as there’s no obligation for me to ‘influence’ you 😊 It is a bit more pricey than others but for that special project it’ll be worth it for the finish it gives.

-I'm making circles with these cute little mini balls, squaring them off and then I'll join them with moonstone using continuous join as you go in a random order.
-I'm getting mostly 4 circles out of each 10g ball, sometimes only 3 and I'm using a 3.5mm hook.
-It has been really fun making these squares and I'm almost ready to start joining them at last
+I made circles with these cute little mini balls, squared them off and then I joined them with moonstone using continuous join as you go in a random order.
+I got mostly 4 circles out of each 10g ball, sometimes only 3 and I used a 3.5mm hook.

 You can learn how I made my circle squares here